B2B Social Media Strategies for Marketers

 | External Link Posts | 0.4–0.6× | Avoid unless necessary |

-LinkedIn introduced LLM embeddings that narrow 300 million daily posts to approximately 2,000 candidates per user via cohort-based retrieval.
-This represents a shift from broadcast to precision delivery—less "show everyone" and more "show the right people."
+LinkedIn's October 2025 overhaul introduced LLM embeddings that narrow 300 million daily posts to approximately 2,000 candidates per user.
+This represents a shift from broadcast to precision delivery—rather than showing everyone's posts broadly, the algorithm now matches individual posts to the specific people most likely to engage with them.

 Optimal Posting Times for UK Audiences

-For UK B2B audiences, the data consistently shows Tuesday through Thursday as highest-performing days.
-Within those days, two windows generate disproportionate engagement: 08:00–10:00 GMT (catching the morning commute and start-of-day browsing) and 15:00–17:00 GMT (the afternoon productivity lull).
+Tuesday through Thursday are highest-performing days.
+Within those days, two windows generate disproportionate engagement: 08:00–10:00 GMT (morning commute and start-of-day browsing) and 15:00–17:00 GMT (afternoon productivity lull).
 Weekend posting generates 30–40% less reach unless your audience specifically consumes professional content then.

 Mobile matters enormously: 72% of LinkedIn activity happens on mobile devices.
 Format your content for vertical scrolling, keep opening hooks visible without clicking "see more," and test how carousels render on phone screens.